 Better Save than sorry: Why Sand and Dust testing matters!

 The IEC 60068-2-68:1994: Environmental testing Part 2-68: Test L: Dust and sand Method Lc2 Free blowing dust is a kind of extreme body scrub treatment conducted on photovoltaic modules.

 We took our panels to a renowned institute, where they spent four hours (2hours per side) being blown by a mix of dust and sand particles with a diameter of 380µm, at a speed of 18m/s, over a delimited area of the front and back side.

 All that in a sauna at 63°C (145,4°F), positioned orthogonally to the sand beam.
 Relaxing, isn’t it?

 Read full article here.

 Contact us for more information!
-Alemar Tradings Pty Ltd, the Official Partner of aleo solar GmbH in Australia
+Alemar Energy Pty Ltd, the Official Partner of aleo solar GmbH in Australia